Modern History Playlist

 The Dalai Lama fled to Mongolia during the expedition.

-Though Tibet signed the 1904 treaty, it was later modified by the British–Chinese convention (1906).
+Though Tibet signed the 1904 treaty, its terms were later modified by the British–Chinese convention (1906) , showing China's continued nominal influence.

 Mains Key Points